dougbeasley/dougbeasley.github.io/resume.md

 ### Vice President Engineering at Causecast
 ###### Burbank, CA [April 2014 - Present]

-- donation engine
+- Created the donation engine with Groovy and Grails to support payment processing and funds disbursement
-- sprint design, planning
+- Developed hybrid sprint planning to accomodate
-- code reviews
+- Instituted a formal code review workflow
-- product council
+- Member of the Product Council, involved in the road map and product planning
+- Supported CIP platform with PHP and the Symfony2 framework

 ### Software Engineer/Co-Founder at Nestivity
 ###### Los Angeles, CA [March 2013 – April 2014]